kc-ml2/Take-Home-Projects/Imbalanced-Signal-Data/readme.md

 Data Number: ['N': 90590, 'S': 2889, 'V': 7278, 'F': 4308, 'Q': 8084]

-## Performance Check

-Convnet1D

-RNN
+## What you should submit

+A code in .py or .ipynb that

+oversamples the data

+check the performance based on Convnet1D or RNN